Configuration Reference

 🚧 Roadmap Item: The current

-implementation follows the benthos-umh pattern with tag names in payloads.
-With the next UMH Core release,tag_processor
+tag_processorimplementation follows the benthos-umh pattern with tag names in payloads.
+With the next UMH Core release,tag_processorwill be updated to align with the new data model where:

 Tag names are only in topics (not in payloads)